ZIP (OTCMKTS:ZIZTF) Shares Down 3.3%

-Zip Co Limited (OTCMKTS:ZIZTF)’s stock price was down 3.3% during trading on Friday .
+Zip Co Limited (OTCMKTS:ZIZTF) shares were down 3.3% during mid-day trading on Friday .
 The company traded as low as $1.78 and last traded at $1.78.
 Approximately 3,250 shares traded hands during mid-day trading, a decline of 5% from the average daily volume of 3,421 shares.
 The stock had previously closed at $1.84.

 About ZIP (OTCMKTS:ZIZTF)